Squam is a lake, a gathering, a community.

 People have traveled to Squam from over 47 States and 22 Countries, yet no matter where they come from or how different each individual’s daily life might look like, there is consistently a tremendous sense of connection and recognition for the people who gather together.
 Commonality includes a love of the natural world, a desire to feel good, curiosity, the intention to practice kindness and a passion for the beauty of handmade things.

 Meg Fussell is the Event Coordinator for Squam Art Workshops.
 She creates and hosts both the June and September gatherings at the lake as well as curates the Squam Art Fairs.
 A graduate of the Anake Outdoor School and fierce lover of all things knitterly, Meg loves nothing more than walking barefoot through town whilst surreptitiously running her hands across the tops of the tall grasses.
 She keeps us all up to date on Squam happenings at the blog.

 Elizabeth Duvivier founded Squam in 2008.

-She lives in Providence, RI with her dog Oliver and
+She lives in Providence, RI with her dog Remy and

 spends most days taking long walks, reading, writing,